-Heat in the built environment is also a priority risk for action identified in the UK Climate Change Risk Assessment, with hotter
+Heat in the built environment is also a priority risk for action identified in the UK Climate Change Risk Assessment, with hotter summers predicted to lead to an increase in heat related deaths1.

 New development should be designed in a way that minimises the impact of our changing climate through the integration of green and blue infrastructure and through ensuring that the risk of overheating is designed out of our buildings in ways that do not increase reliance on energy and carbon intensive means of cooling.